YukunJ/perf-book/chapters/10-Optimizing-Branch-Prediction/10-4 Multiple Compares Single Branch.md

       lineBeginPos += curLen + 1;
       // Is this line the longest?
       maxLen = std::max(curLen, maxLen);
-      // Shift the mask to check if we have more '\n' mask >>= eolPos + 1;
+      // Shift the mask to check if we have more '\n'.
+Notice shift by 8 bits on uint8_t is UB. mask >>= eolPos + 1;
     }
   }